Quantum Lazy Sampling and Game-Playing Proofs for Quantum Indifferentiability

 We use our methods to show a detailed proof of quantum indifferentiability of the sponge construction when used with a random function as the internal function.
 In Appendix~\ref{sec:collapsingness} we prove that quantum indifferentiability implies collapsingness.

 After introducing the sponge construction in the next section, we present two proofs of indifferentiability of the sponge construction.
-The first proves classical security and the second quantum.
-We present two proofs to simplify reading the latter proof, it follows the same reasoning as the former one.
-We also want ot highlight how similar these proofs are, this is what we consider to be one of the main advantages of our quantum game-playing framework.
+The first proves classical security and the second quantum security.
+We present two proofs to simplify reading the quantum proof, it follows the same reasoning as the classical one.
+We also want to highlight how similar these proofs are, this is what we consider to be one of the main advantages of our quantum game-playing framework.
 In our framework all proofs of quantum indifferentiability can follow the same reasoning and very similar steps as the classical version.

-Before we proceed let us remind the reader the main concepts introduced in this paper, that are necessary to follow the proof of quantum indifferentiability.
+Before we proceed let us remind the reader of the main concepts, that are necessary to follow the proof of quantum indifferentiability.
 The central object of the proof are punctured oracles, defined in Def.~\ref{def:punctured}.
 They play the role of subroutines that lazy-sample functions and output ``True'' when a bad event occurs.
 Readers familiar with the original game-playing framework \cite{bellare2004code} will recognize the crucial subroutines of the classical games.
 Additionally, punctured oracles are objects that allow to condition probabilistic events on some aspects of quantum queries done by the adversary.
 This useful feature allows us to sometimes use arguments from the classical proof in the quantum one.

-A punctured oracle is built using the compressed oracle framework and formally includes a quantum database register, as described in detail in section~\ref{sec:oracles}.
+A punctured oracle is built using the compressed-oracle framework and formally includes a quantum database register, as described in detail in section~\ref{sec:oracles}.
 Nonetheless these details are not necessary to follow the contents of this section.
 The only two things to keep in mind are that in general the adversary can make quantum queries to the primitives and that the responses of queries are saved in the adversary's quantum register $ \ket{s,v} $, where $ s $ is the query and $ v $ is any value in the codomain of the queried function.